pudly/schmopera-hugo/content/articles/seasonal-opera-done-right-at-hgo.md

 +++
-author = "Andrew Schneider"
+author = ["authors/andrew-schneider.md"]
 categories = "Review"
-companies = ["Houston Grand Opera"] date = "2017-12-10T13:48:00-05:00"
+date = "2017-12-10T13:48:00-05:00"
 lastmod = "2017-12-10T21:26:00-05:00"
-people = ["Lauren Snouffer","Megan Mikailovna Samarin","Daniel Belcher","Heidi Stober"]
 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1512930648773/2017-12-10---sq---hgo---the-house-without-a-christmas-tree---2017---photographer-lynn-lane-149-copy.jpg.jpg"
 primary_image_credit = "The House Without a Christmas Tree, HGO, 2017.
 Photo: Lynn Lane." publishDate = "2017-12-10T13:48:00-05:00"
+related_articles = ["articles/opera-is-artifice-giulio-cesares-conquest-of-houston.md","articles/its-official-breaking-the-waves-wins-best-new-opera.md","articles/8-contemporary-roles-to-covet.md"]
+related_companies = ["scene/companies/houston-grand-opera.md"]
+related_people = ["scene/people/lauren-snouffer.md","scene/people/megan-mikailovna-samarin.md","scene/people/daniel-belcher.md","scene/people/heidi-stober.md"]
 short_description = "Rarely have I ever been able to use the word &quot;effervescent&quot; to describe performances of newly-composed operas, but that is exactly the word I used to describe this one upon its conclusion.
 This work came as a breath of fresh air.
 It did not try overly hard to be anything other than a setting of a good story which happened to be set at Christmastime, and that is precisely why I perceive this work as having longevity." slug = "seasonal-opera-done-right-at-hgo" title = "Seasonal opera done right at HGO"